-To apply, students submit an online request form and upload a resume into the application.
-All students who are not already enrolled in the Moody College of Communication must also submit a statement of purpose.
+To apply, students who are not already enrolled in the Moody College must submit an online application,

-Students who are not already enrolled in the Moody College of Communication may apply only twice to change their major and must submit the application within their first three long-semesters at UT.
-Students are required to attend an internal transfer information session.
+Students who are not already enrolled in the Moody College of Communication may only apply to the

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.